douglas125/AzureFaceDemo/README.md

 - Set reqTimeInSeconds to assign how often requests should be made to the API;
 - Compile and run the software.
 Start the video capture with the Play button.
-- More information about features computed by the Face APIÇ https://azure.microsoft.com/en-us/services/cognitive-services/face/
+- More information about features computed by the Face API: https://azure.microsoft.com/en-us/services/cognitive-services/face/